AdobeDocs/commerce-knowledge-base.en/help/how-to/general/reset-stuck-magento-cron-jobs-manually-on-cloud.md

 Adobe Commerce on cloud infrastructure cron jobs don't finish executing, get stuck, and prevent other cron jobs from running.
 This article shows how to reset the stuck cron jobs manually.

 Use this command with caution!
-We recommend reading the [Reset cron jobs](https://devdocs.magento.com/guides/v2.3/cloud/trouble/reset-cron-jobs.html) article in our support knowledge base for more details.
+We recommend reading the [Reset cron jobs](c) article in our support knowledge base for more details.

 ## Steps

-1. Make sure the Adobe Commerce [ECE-Tools](http://devdocs.magento.com/guides/v2.2/cloud/composer-packages/ece-tools.html) are [patched](http://devdocs.magento.com/guides/v2.2/cloud/project/project-patch.html#patch-magentoece-tools) to [v2002.0.4](http://devdocs.magento.com/guides/v2.2/cloud/composer-packages/ece-tools.html#v200204).
+[!INFO]
+>
+> From [ECE-Tools v2002.0.4](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/release-notes/cloud-release-archive.html?lang=en#v2002.0.4) you can manually reset stuck cron jobs using a CLI comand via SSH access.

 1. [SSH to your environment](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/develop/secure-connections.html).
 1. Execute this command: `./vendor/bin/ece-tools cron:unlock`